[?] Subscribe To This Site

 This easily happens with foreigners.
 Not to know the island's forests, especially in the north, also means bad estimates of their weather conditions for walking in Tenerife.

 Tenerife mists are treacherous and very thick.
-All were lucky to not have caught a cold from this journey thanks to the otherwise good Climate in Tenerife.
+All were lucky to not have caught a cold from this journey thanks to the otherwise very fortunate Tenerife climate.

 Walking routes are seldom marked.
 Maps are also often not adequate.